cincuranet/blog/_posts/2013-05-10-233254-hunting-entitytype-image-has-no-key-defined-define-the-key-for-this-entitytype-problem.md

 ---
+title: |
-title: "Hunting \"EntityType 'Image' has no key defined.
-Define the key for this EntityType.\" problem"
+  Hunting "EntityType 'Image' has no key defined.
+Define the key for this EntityType." problem
 date: 2013-05-10T07:53:24Z
 tags:
   - Entity Framework